arispapadias/covid_prediction/README.md

-This thesis is a deep learning application was implemented to predict deaths from the COVID-19 disease in Greece, using three different artificial neural networks.
-The neural networks are trained with 306 days of real data containing the daily deaths of patients from COVID-19.
-The development of these artificial neural networks was based on the architecture of RNN, Deep MLP and LSTM RNN combined with the use of deep learning techniques and methods.
+In this thesis, three different artificial neural networks were used to construct a deep learning application to forecast COVID-19 disease fatalities in Greece.
+The daily COVID-19 patient fatalities from 306 days of real data are used to train the neural networks.
+These artificial neural networks were created using deep learning methodologies and techniques, together with the architecture of RNN, Deep MLP, and LSTM RNN.

-The aim of this thesis is to compare and find the most suitable deep learning technique for predicting deaths from the COVID-19 disease.
+This thesis compares various deep learning techniques in order to determine which one is best for estimating COVID-19 disease-related fatalities.

-For more details read ptixiaki-RNN-covid.pdf
+To learn more, see ptixiaki-RNN-covid.pdf.